 7357: Parker 180 Guirland: gold-plated, made in France, two-way flat gold nib, feed marked "X/M"; one of the less common patterns of one of Parker's lower-production pens; new old stock, includes convertor.

-11087: Parker 180 Imperial rollerball: gold plated cap, barrel, and trim, grouped parallel lines pattern; US-made, new old stock but no box or packaging, date code "AI"; a few available.
+11087: Parker 180 Imperial rollerball: gold plated cap, barrel, and trim, grouped parallel lines pattern; US-made, date code "AI", appears to be new old stock but no packaging; a few available.

 11072: Parker 180 Ms. Parker ballpoint in box: brushed stainless steel with gold plated trim, bold barrel band; 13.1 cm long, clipless, designed by Emilio Pucci, takes standard Parker refills; made in USA, includes leatherette sleeve, instruction sheet is dated 1979.